hehesnail/Daily_Notes/tvm_pieces/README.md

     * Math intrinsics: log, exp, sigmoid, tanh, power, popcount.
     * Array allocation: allocation(shape, type, share/local) to declare an array buffer.
 Under construction.
     * Thread bind and Assert statement.
+* External Tensor function: use *te.extern* to add an extern array function call.
+In the extern call, we declare the shape of output tensors.
+In the second argument we provide the list of inputs.